Central Commercial Function (CCF)

 1. Commercial best practice

-The CCF helps trusts and integrated care boards (ICBs) to leverage NHS buying power through category expertise in areas such as digital, estates and facilities and transport.
+The central commercial function helps NHS trusts, foundation trusts, and integrated care boards (ICBs) to leverage NHS buying power through category expertise.

 2. People and community